cocolabs/cocolib/README.md

 ### Github

-This is the **recommended** way to obtain the production jar for library users.
-*Developers should only use this way if JitPack is not working or they feel adventurous.*
+This is the **alternative** way to obtain mod jar files.
+You should only obtain the mod this way if you were instructed to, know what you're doing or are unable to download from both CurseForge and JitPack.

 Check the [releases](https://github.com/yooksi/CocoLib/releases) section in project repository page to get the latest release.